thegrumpys/odop/client/docs/Help/DesignTypes/e_spring.md

 # Extension Spring Design Type

-The Extension Spring design type is a full-featured mathematical model enabling the engineering design of helical coil extension springs.
+The Extension Spring design type is a full-featured mathematical model enabling the engineering design of round wire helical coil extension springs.

 This section presents material unique to the Extension Spring design type.
 The more general material available at [Spring Design Topics](/docs/Help/SpringDesign) provides important supplemental information.

 ___